Spaghetti with Pork Meatballs and Marinara Wine Sauce

 For the Spaghetti Pasta:

-- In a medium size pot, add hot water and salt.
-Heat the pot on medium heat and bring to a boil.
+- In a medium size pot, add hot water and bring it to a boil.
+To the boiling water, add salt.
+Add the pasta to the boiling water.

 - For Serving - To serving dishes, add the spaghetti pasta.
 Cut the meatballs in half and add them on top and on the sides of the pasta (cut-sides down).

 - Then pour warm marinara wine sauce and top with parmesan cheese.
-Serve while warm.
+Serve warm.

 Video